UnrealContainers/unrealcontainers.github.io/collections/_docs/concepts/nvidia-docker.md

 6. If you intend to use the Unreal Engine with a [runtime container image](./image-types) then be sure to [choose a base image](../obtaining-images/image-sources#sources-of-unreal-engine-runtime-images) that is pre-configured to support the NVIDIA Container Toolkit.

 6. If you intend to use the Unreal Engine with a [development container image](./image-types) then you will need to [choose an image source](../obtaining-images/image-sources#sources-of-unreal-engine-development-images) that supports the NVIDIA Container Toolkit.
-Depending on the graphics APIs that you are interested in using, it may be necessary to build a development image from source that extends the revelant NVIDIA base image.
+Depending on the graphics APIs that you are interested in using, it may be necessary to build a development image from source that extends the relevant NVIDIA base image.

 ## Installation under Windows with WSL2